edosssa/pm2-config/README.md

 And viola! ✨

-If you create pm2 configs often you should consider isnstalling the pm2-config vscode extension (coming soon), which registers all schemas automatically without you having to comfigure stuff.
+If you create pm2 configs often you should consider isnstalling the pm2-config vscode extension (coming soon), which registers all schemas automatically without you having to configure stuff.

 ## License